 Technical Talks (45 minutes)

 Tech talks should be rich with examples, code, or demos.
 They should help the audience understand complex concepts or behaviors or demonstrate how to use a service, software library, or tool.
-Three tech talks from last year’s MongoDB World that were very well received were:
+Three tech talks from MongoDB World 2018 that were very well received were:

-- How and When to Use Multi-Document Distributed Transactions by Aly Cabral video
+- How and When to Use Multi-Document Distributed Transactions by Aly Cabral slides

-- Building Intelligent Apps with MongoDB & Google Cloud by Jane Fine video
+- Building Intelligent Apps with MongoDB & Google Cloud by Jane Fine slides

-- MongoDB Atlas for Your Enterprise by Ralph Capasso video
+- MongoDB Atlas for Your Enterprise by Ralph Capasso slides

-- Active-Active Application Architectures: Become a MongoDB Multi-Data Center Master by Jay Runkel video
+- Active-Active Application Architectures: Become a MongoDB Multi-Data Center Master by Jay Runkel slides

 Tutorial Deep Dives (90 minutes)

 Tutorials provide an environment in which attendees learn by doing.
 Attendees should walk away knowing how to do something new.
 A good tutorial is one that is easy to follow but keeps everyone on their toes.
-Successful tutorials from MongoDB 2018 include:
+Successful tutorials from past events include: